Pecker032/alx-pre_course/README.md

-mind blow
-do hard things
+mind blow do hard thing